 Jumping around and working a little on a bunch of half-done projects can mean you’re actually at 0% overall “done.”
-Subscribe to my free Resource Library to get a new planner for your business each month.
-Built on SCRUM project management principles, it will make sure that you get each task 100% finished before moving on to the next one.
+Subscribe to the Studio Startup Kit to get a new planner for your business each month.
+I designed the monthly planning process based on SCRUM project management principles, and it will make sure that you get each task 100% finished before moving on to the next one.

 And if the thought of putting something on hold while you single task makes you anxious, it’s ok.
 I’ve set aside space for you to put next month’s projects, so you can jot down all those fabulous ideas as they come to you.
 You’ll know they are there and waiting for you when you’ve finished this month’s plans.